AGumbert/EEG-Data-Processing/README.md

 present before beginning the pipeline:

-- rawEEG folder containing all raw participant data\n This participant data will be processed by the pipeline.\n (not public in this Github repository)
+- rawEEG folder containing all raw participant data

+This participant data will be processed by the pipeline.

+(not public in this Github repository)

-- subject_ids.txt\n
+- subject_ids.txt

 A text file specifying subject ids, one per row, to be processed in the pipeline.

-- InfoPos_bdf.txt\n
+- InfoPos_bdf.txt

-  A text file used by EEGLAB to specify the bins dividing each trial into the different experimental groups.\n
+A text file used by EEGLAB to specify the bins dividing each trial into the different experimental groups.

 (not public in this Github repository)

-- InfoPos_bdf_overall.txt\n
+- InfoPos_bdf_overall.txt

-  A text file for creating one overall group with all trials used for data quality analysis.\n
+A text file for creating one overall group with all trials used for data quality analysis.

 (not public in this Github repository)

-- widescreen.pptx\n
+- widescreen.pptx

 This pptx is used to set the dimensions of the pptx with topographical maps, an output of topo_placer_script_Andrew.py.
 This is used in step 9 below to visualize the data.

-- A working version of EEGLAB with ERPLAB installed\n (not public in this Github repository)
+- A working version of EEGLAB with ERPLAB installed

+(not public in this Github repository)

 Here are the stages in the current data processing pipeline: